Meet your Board of Directors!

 Stephen L. Breen, PhD, MCCPM

-Stephen L. Breen, PhD, MCCPM is a senior medical physicist at Princess Margaret Cancer Centre and an assistant professor in the department of radiation oncology at the University of Toronto, and is the physics clinical quality lead for Cancer Care Ontario.
+Stephen L. Breen, PhD, MCCPM is the Head of the Medical Physics Department at the Odette Cancer Centre, Sunnybrook Hospital in Toronto, and an assistant professor in the department of radiation oncology at the University of Toronto, and is the physics clinical quality lead for Cancer Care Ontario.
 He holds a BEng in engineering physics from the Technical University of Nova Scotia, and a PhD in medical biophysics from Western University.
 His work interests center on quality and safety in radiation medicine, MR-guided radiotherapy, and radionuclide therapy.
 He has served on the Board of Directors of COMP, and was course director for the COMP Winter School on Quality and Safety.

 Ivan Yeung, PhD, FCCPM